github/explore/topics/nodejs/index.md

 github_url: https://github.com/nodejs
 logo: nodejs.png
 released: May 27, 2009
-short_description: Node.js is a run-time environment for executing server-side JavaScript code.
+short_description: Node.js is a tool for executing JavaScript in a variety of environments.
 topic: nodejs
 url: https://nodejs.org/en/
 wikipedia_url: https://en.wikipedia.org/wiki/Node.js
 ---

-Node.js was written by Ryan Dahl in May of 2009.
-It enables JavaScript to run on the server side, rather than the client side, which allows for faster response time when users interact with a webpage.
+Node.js is a tool for executing JavaScript in a variety of environments.
+JavaScript had humble beginnings as a language that lived only in web browsers, but the Node.js project has expanded its reach and helped make it the most popular programming language in the world.
+Powered by V8, an open-source JavaScript engine developed by Google for the Chrome browser, Node.js expands the creative potential of people with web development experience, enabling a new generation of developers to create servers, command-line tools, desktop apps, and even robots.